Aadhaar-debug/OSCP-Offensive-Security-Certified-Professional-/README.md

 Feel free to contribute to this repository by adding new definitions, explanations or updates to the existing content.
 Your contribution will help make this repository even more comprehensive and valuable for the OSCP community.

 ## License
-This repository is licensed under the MIT license, which means that you are free to use, modify and distribute the content for any purpose, as long as you give proper attribution.
+This repository is licensed under the MIT license, which means that you are free to use, modify and distribute the content for any purpose, as long as you give proper attribution